htso/AHA/README.md

     data(tinyCifar10)

+#Run
+I provide a demo in the /demo subfolder.
+To run it,

+    demo(runscript)

 [1] Coates, Adam, Andrew Y. Ng, and Honglak Lee.
 "An analysis of single-layer networks in unsupervised feature learning."
 International conference on artificial intelligence and statistics.
 2011.